Not waking up when your alarm goes off usually means you need extra or better sleep.

 Keep in mind that there are very loud alarms that might give you a surge of adrenaline.
 However, they’re a stressful and often ineffective way to ensure you get up.
 A more modern, effective, and restful way to get up without hitting snooze is getting in a daylight alarm clock.

 This is particularly useful during the winter months when the mornings are dark.
 These clocks work by simulating the increasing natural light of dawn to gently kick start your body’s natural alarm clock.
 This process starts 15-30 minutes before the scheduled wake-up time to ensure a gentle waking process.

 How to Wake Up to an Alarm If You’re a Deep Sleeper

 Deep sleepers will have the most difficulty waking up to an alarm, but there are ways around this.

 In addition to switching to a light-based alarm, you can use natural bodily functions to wake yourself.
 For example, drinking 1-2 glasses of water before bed can ensure you get up fairly early in the morning.

 Of course, there is a balance.
 If you drink too much water before bed, you might wake up early to go to the toilet.

 However, just 1-2 small glasses could aid your alarm in ensuring that you wake up by giving yourself motivation.
 It’s almost unheard of for adults to release their bladders without waking, even if they’re heavy sleepers.

 Likewise, you could sleep with your curtains or blinds open to let natural light in as the sun rises.
 This may be enough to help your body enter a state where it can respond positively to your alarms.
 This will, of course, be more effective in the summertime when the sun rises early.

 You could find a way to make waking up pleasant.
-Find something you enjoy doing to ensure that you have a good reason to pay attention to your alarm.
-The main point is to ensure you’re at the right point in your sleep cycle to avoid snoozing through your alarm and having a good reason to get up.
+Find something you enjoy doing to ensure you have a good reason to pay attention to your alarm.
+The main point is to ensure you’re at the right point in your sleep cycle to avoid snoozing through your alarm and have a good reason to get up.